brianbraatz/brianbraatz.github.io/content/post/Articles/27/Google V8 Engine- How It Works.md

 ## History & Timeline of V8

-Google V8 has been around for a while, and here’s a quick trip down memory lane:
+Google V8 has been around for a while, and here’s a quick trip ist history:

 * **2008** – Google releases Chrome, introducing the world to the V8 JavaScript engine.